Getting Started with Pandas and Matplotlib

 """

-Being able to construct DataFrames from Python objects such as dictionaries and lists is useful for constructing data for unit tests.
+Being able to construct DataFrames from Python objects such as dictionaries and lists is useful, but is limited to small datasets that we type manually in code.
+This is useful for creating data for unit tests, but not useful for working with large datasets.

-A more common way to create a DataFrame is from a file - commonly a CSV file.
-This allows us to work with data saved on files on our local machine.
+A common way to create a DataFrame is from a CSV file.
+This allows us to work with CSV files on our local machine.

 import pandas as pd